fahmid267/CSE471-System-Analysis-and-Design-Project/README.md

 # CSE471-Project

 ## Title
-Online Clothing Shop Website Using Django
+Online Clothing Shop Web App Using Django

 ## Overview
 This is a system analysis and design course project with Django and PostgreSQL for backend system and HTML, CSS, and JS for front-end user interface.